enira/cockpit-smb-plugin/README.md

 ```
 sudo sh -c 'echo "$(logname) ALL=(ALL) NOPASSWD: ALL" > /etc/sudoers.d/cockpit-smb'
 ```
-Or if you want to create it yourself:
+Or if you want to create these yourself:
 ```
 sudo nano /etc/sudoers.d/cockpit-smb
 ```
+Add the following line:
 ```
 $USER ALL=(ALL) NOPASSWD: ALL
 ```

 ## Raspbian buster (July 2019)
-When I was looking at the Raspberry Pi 4, I noticed that the Debian version of Raspbian is bumped to Debian Buster, by default the version enabled is still 188-1 (July 2019) installing this version will break your OS.
-Version 196-1 will work, at the moment of writing this is still in unstable.
+When I was looking at the Raspberry Pi 4, I noticed that the base operating system of Raspbian is bumped to Debian Buster.
+By default the Project Cockpit version is still 188-1 (July 2019), installing this version will break Raspbian.
+Version 196-1 will work, but at the moment of writing this version is still only found in [unstable / testing](https://packages.debian.org/search?keywords=cockpit).

-To enable unstable add it to the repository and update.
+To enable this version add the following line to the repository and update.
 ```
 sudo sh -c 'echo "deb http://ftp.it.debian.org/debian unstable main contrib non-free" >> /etc/apt/sources.list'
 sudo apt update